 2. Crab Nebula

-Although you’ll need a nice dark sky and a telescope to see the Crab Nebula these days, that wasn’t always the case.
+Although you’ll need a nice dark sky and a telescope, such as an Orion Reflector, to see the Crab Nebula these days, that wasn’t always the case.
 The huge cloud of various gasses was created when a star exploded sometime prior to the year 1054.
 Chinese astronomers at that time noted that it was bright enough to be seen with the naked eye for nearly a month!

 3. Talk About A Rock!